jochodak/STE/index.md

 # How to handle a difficult SME

-To get a crucial information, it is sometimes necessary to contact an SME who may not be eager to spare time on something else than his own duties or sis imply too busy.
-Below there are some tips that I consider helpful to encourage an SME to cooperate:
+If you struggle to obtain a help from an SME, look at the below tips on how to encourage an SME to cooperate:

-- **Introduce yourself** - if this is the first time you reach the specific SME, it is worth mentioning who you are: your name, the team you work in, what does the team do, what is the reason for contacting the SME.
-It is essential that the SME is aware of the reason you need his assistance.
-Make sure this is the right person to be contacted.
+- **Introduce yourself** - if you contact the SME for the first time, it is good to mention: your name, the team you work in, what does the team do, why you contact the SME.
+Make sure the SME knows why you need his assistance.
+Make sure you contact the right person.

 - **Describe the issue** - explain what information you require.
-Describe the context of the problem and prepare relevant questions.
-Avoid asking questions that can be easily found elsewhere
+Describe the context of the problem and prepare questions.
+Do not ask questions which you can find easily.

-- **Set a deadline** - suggest a deadline and confirm it is suitable for the SME.
-When setting the deadline for the SME bear in mind the deadline for completing YOUR task.
-Leave some time for finishing your task and presumptively for the next step;
+- **Set a deadline** - suggest and confirm a suitable deadline for the SME.
+When you set the date for the SME remember about your deadline and leave a sufficient amount of time to complete your task and for the next step;

-- **Send a reminder** - if your SME didn’t reply to your query, send an email asking politely whether he/she had a chance to look at your query.
-You can explain the importance of the required information.
-If the SME still didn't respond try other communication means, but do not bombard him/her with lots of messages
+- **Send a reminder** - if the SME does not reply to you, ask politely if he/she looked at your query.
+Tell the SME about the importance of the required information.
+If the SME does not respond, contact him/her by other communication means.
+Do not send too many messages.

- - **Appreciate help** - If the SME was helpful, don't forget to let him know.
-If there is an employee recognition program it is worth to give the SME a credit.
+ - **Appreciate help** - Inform the SME how important his help was.
+Give the SME a credit in an employee recognition program, if applicable.
-  > Note, that sometimes none of the above tips would work and an SME would not want to cooperate.
-I have encountered the like situation in my career.
-The whole team of people who might be able to help were completely unresponsive.
-The fact that the team was located in another country was not an advantage.
-The only solution was to find a new SME by contacting people related to the field I required the information about.
+  > Note
+ If the SME does not respond despite of the taken measures, contact people related to the field in order to find a new SME.